EmmaHawkins/integration-test-hack-day/README.md

     └── DynamoDB (tracks job records)
 ```

-**Use Case:** This service demonstrates a typical AWS serverless architecture perfect for learning and testing integration testing strategies.
+**Use Case:** This service demonstrates a typical AWS serverless architecture for learning and testing integration testing strategies.

 ---